 On this page you'll be introduced to historic sites in the

-Farmington area.
-Some of them are simply interesting points of
+Hastings area.
+Some of them are simply interesting points of local

-local interest, but many have a unique place in the history of
+interest, but many have a unique place in the history of Minnesota

-Minnesota or have even been deemed of National significance.
-Each
+or have even been deemed of National significance.
+Each is well

-is well worth the trip to see in person and, hopefully, this page
+worth the trip to see in person and, hopefully, this page will help

-will help you understand these sites and the role they played in
+you understand these sites and the role they played in our rich

 ||Indicates a site that is of National historic significance and